CaptainBeluga/OnlineCalculator/README.md

 I take the value of each input and I carry out the operation.

-After I added them to a specific parameter in HTML called onclick.
+After I added every function to a specific button which has a parameter called onclick (in HTML).